brendan-rius/darkmall/README.md

 I am not responsible for what you do.

 Logos are free to use.
 Consider it a gift to the community.
-All credit goes to the designer wants to stay anonymous.
+All credit goes to the Jule, the original designer.
 SVG versions available in repo.